echemdb/website/doc/usage/database_interactions.md

 # EchemDB Website content
 <!-- #endregion -->

-The content of [EchemDB Website](https://echemdb.github.io/website) can be stored in a local database.
+The entries on [EchemDB Website](https://echemdb.github.io/website) can be downloaded into a local database.

 ```python
 from echemdb.data.cv.database import Database